Alexander Dovzhenko: Work for Soviet propaganda: Shchors and Liberation

 Dovzhenko completed Aerograd in 1935.
 Before its release in November, Dovzhenko had begun work on Shchors.
 According to Jay Leyda, who was employed in the Soviet cinema industry at the time:

 Shchors taught him the new difficulties of executing a suggestion from Stalin.
 In the three years before its release, Dovchenko had to submit every decision and every episode to a seemingly endless series of people 'who knew what Stalin wanted'.
-There were nightmare interview, some bitter, with the Leader himself, who was beginning to show signs of megalomania and infallibility...Dovzhenko later told friends about one frightening arrival in Stalin's office, when he refused to speak to Dovchenko, and Beria accused him of joining a nationalist conspiracy.
+There were nightmare interviews, some bitter, with the Leader himself, who was beginning to show signs of megalomania and infallibility...Dovzhenko later told friends about one frightening arrival in Stalin's office, when he refused to speak to him, and Beria accused him of joining a nationalist conspiracy.

 Several of Dovzhenko's colleagues were shot or sent to labour camps during the Great Purge, in 1937–38, including his favourite cameraman, Danylo Demutsky, who worked with him on Earth.
 But when, at last, he had completed Shchors, which was released in January 1939, he was paid a huge fee - 100,000 rubles - and awarded the Stalin Prize (1941).

-WWII
+In late October 1939, soon after the Soviet occupation of Western Ukraine, Dovzhenko arrived to Galicia, where he worked as an operator and "political worker", creating a documentary on the "liberation" of the region by the Red Army.
+After filming in Lviv and the Carpathians, Dovzhenko accompanied the First Secretary of the Communist Party of Ukraine Nikita Khrushchev, who had ordered him to create the movie, on a visit to Przemysl together with Semen Timoshenko, commander of the Ukrainian Front.
+Later Dovzhenko took part in the People's Congress of Western Ukraine, which legitimized the Soviet annexation of the territory, delivering a speech with an appraisal of Stalin.
+Part of the material filmed at the congress was also included into the documentary film, which premiered in summer 1940 under the title Liberation.

+World War II

-When the Soviet Union was invaded by Germany in June, 1941, the Kiev Studio was evacuated to the Urals and then to Ashgabat in Central Asia.
+When Germany invaded the Soviet Union in June 1941, the Kiev Studio was evacuated to the Urals and then to Ashgabat in Central Asia.
 Dovzhenko's elderly father was beaten to death during the German occupation.
 With the Soviet film industry in disarray, Dovzhenko was sent to the front as a war correspondent, writing articles and leaflets to be dropped by planes in the occupied Ukrainian territory.
 Witnessing the horrors of the Nazi invasion, Dovzhenko resolved himself to pay tribute through art to the suffering and strength of his fellow Ukrainians.
 He wrote to his wife, Julia:

 I have made a firm decision. [...]
 I will write about the sufferings, heroism, and tragedy of my nation.
 I have thought and planned much, and I shall undoubtedly be able to accomplish something before I die.

 Due to the chaos of the war, Dovzhenko spent more time writing than directing, including penning a few dozen short stories largely about Ukraine's wartime suffering.
-The writings of the period include a new genre of ‘film novels’ such as Ukraïna v ohni (Ukraine in Flames, 1943).
+The writings of the period include a new genre of 'film novels' such as Ukraïna v ohni (Ukraine in Flames, 1943).